dturnover/Emergency-Braking-Intention-Detector/README.md

 An emergency braking intention detector for motorists.

 I trained a support vector machine on a dataset which recorded the brain signals of participants in a driving simulation.
 Participants wore EEG headsets and drove for 20 miutes in a driving simulation.
 The helmets recorded data streams consisting of 64 electroencephalogram signals.
 I used supervised learning and a sliding window to segment the streams into windows which were ascribed a label of 1 for 'about to brake' and 0 for 'not about to brake'.
-I achieved a 90% true positive rate and a 92% true negative rate after testing the model with the test set.
+I also extracted features for the columns (individual signal) in each sliding glass window.
+Features included mean, standard deviation, activity, mobility, and complexity.
+I achieved a 90% true positive rate and a 92% true negative rate after evaluating the model with the test set.

 Must be run using matlab